 Open from 12:00 до 19:00

-Serge Lifar Museum (under construction)
+Serge Lifar Museum (in development)

-Branch Manager:
+Branch Head:

 Natalia Volodymyrivna Bilous